fbpx

 Economic Development (in India)

-This course will explore the intricacies of economic development on both micro and macro scale.
-Using the Sustainable Development Goals (SDGs), students will learn about the barriers to economic development and strategies for promoting economic development.
-Using India as an experiential case study, students will explore in-depth social entrepreneurship, fair trade, the role of Non-Governmental Organizations (NGOs), and microloans as ways to break the poverty cycle and work toward meeting the SDGs.
-A culminating project upon return from India will be to design a development project based on their experiences.
+This course explores the intricacies of economic development on both micro and macro scale.
+Using the Sustainable Development Goals (SDGs), students learn about the barriers to economic development and strategies for promoting economic development.
+Using India as an experiential case study, students explore in-depth social entrepreneurship, fair trade, the role of Non-Governmental Organizations (NGOs), and microloans as ways to break the poverty cycle and work toward meeting SDGs.
+Upon returning from India, students design a culminating project based on their experiences.

 Min-Max Credit Hours: 3.0-3.0